 Are you absorbing life, or letting life absorb you?

-Some people I know are passively allow life to pass them by, spending much of their time being entertained—be it Facebook, games, television, some other form of technology—or sleeping much of the day.
+Some people I know are passively allowing life to pass them by, spending much of their time being entertained—absorbed by social media, games, television, some other form of technology—or sleeping much of the day.
 Some are just doing nothing.
 I know I have been spending much too much time on Facebook and distracted by the TV, and I am feeling pangs of guilt.
 So I am having to re-evaluate the way I spend my time.

 Watching episode after episode of some TV show does nothing for me.
 Spending that time in God’s word fills me with life-giving water, and I can give life-giving water to others.
 The scriptures say that because I am a believer in Jesus, out of my belly flows rivers of living waters.
 (John 7:38) When I let life absorb me, when I am letting it run off me instead of absorbing it, I am of no benefit to myself or anyone else.